 Let us now turn to three broadly different strands or threads to the social model.
 The first is roughly an extension of the medical model to include some of the social and environmental causes of ill health.
 The second is the consumer led disability rights strand that focuses on the harm arising from the social and environmental causes of ill health and sources the major harms there rather than as the direct result of the medical, or component process affliction.
-The third is the more radical social constructionist view that results in theorists being eliminativists about a person being disordered (saying they are not) or a condition being a disorder (e.g., we have come to be eliminativists about homosexuality as we have eliminated the diagnosis from the Diagnostic and Statistical Manual of Mental Disorders and the International Classification of Diseases Index.
-The point is that people are no longer trying to eliminate homosexuality by way of medical intervention.
-Rather, we have come to accept that some people engage in sexual behavior with people of the same gender as themselves.
-We have chosen to eliminate homosexuality from medicine rather than eliminating homosexuals from humanity, in other words.

-I will then consider tensions arising from these three strands of social construction which has led to controversy and dissent amongst people with disability.
+The third is the more radical social constructionist view that results in theorists being eliminativists about a person being disordered (in the sense of saying they are not) or a condition being a disorder (in the sense of saying that it is not).
+I will explain what is meant by eliminativism in this later section.
+For now, let me just say that there is, of course, a difference between, for example, eliminating autism by aborting foetuses with a gene thought to be necessary and sufficient for autism; eliminating autism by teaching people with something along the lines of this gene to 'high five!' until they no longer meet diagnostic criteria; and eliminating autism by removing it from the Diagnostic and Statistical Manual of Mental Disorders and the International Classification of Diseases Index (e.g., to be replaced by 'autism spectrum').
+It is this last notion of eliminativism that concerns us, here.
+Lastly, I will consider tensions arising from these three strands of social construction which has led to controversy and dissent amongst people with disability.